 4. QuickSearch (Research Starter)

 Reference resources like those listed above are excellent places to start research by getting an overview of a topic and developing ideas about how to narrow that topic, and by providing a bibliography of relevant resources on the topic.
 Keep in mind that because they provide an overview, they are generally not directly used within a research paper.
-You will be assigned to review two of the above resources and search for your topic, then answer the questions below.
+You will be assigned to review two of the above resources and search for your topic, then provide the information requested below.

 For in-class portion of your library instruction assignment, please find one scholarly source and one current events article.
 Post a link to the articles here, and be prepared to answer the following questions.